 Bon Accord Mine Complex Museum

-The Bon Accord site was hopefully going to be the second location of great riches but that proved to not be the case.
-Somehow though this site open and closed a few more times throughout the years still scraping by until the early 1900’s when it became a pumping station and supplied Burra with water until it was eventually included in the main Morgan to Whyalla pipeline.
+The Bon Accord mine site was hopefully going to be the second location of great riches in the area but that proved to not be the case.
+Somehow though this mine site open and closed a few times throughout the years still scraping by until the early 1900’s when it became a pumping station and supplied Burra with water until the town was eventually included in the main Morgan to Whyalla pipeline.

 Since then the whole site has been turned into a museum with multiple buildings as well as outdoor areas showing it’s history.
 Unfortunately the museum was closed during our visit so we could not go inside, but I did manage to look inside the gate to get the above photo.